 Jonas Ranstam's website

 Modern medical science was born late.
 Until the second half of the 20th century, medical research was dogmatic, mainly based on authoritative case reports and expert opinion.
-During the late 1940s and 1950s, critical considerations and requests for objective evidence became increasingly common.
+The importance of objective evidence was not generally recognised until the late 1940s and 1950s.
 Empirical science combines objective evidence and subjective opinion.
-Progress is achieved not by expressing more opinion but by developing more evidence, and newly developed evidence must be evaluated accurately and independently of opinion to avoid corrupting the scientific system.
-Many scientific medical journals, therefore, engage professional statisticians as reviewers of manuscripts submitted for publication.
-The emphasis of a statistical review is usually on the limitations and weaknesses imposed upon the presented findings by the authors' research question, study design, data collection, and statistical analysis.
-Completed reviews are usually presented in a brief report to the editorial office describing both errors of commission and omission and suggesting clarification, correction, and reanalysis.
+Progress is achieved not by more opinion but by more evidence empirically supporting developed hypotheses.
+However, imprecise or biased information that provides empirical support for a theory or hypothesis can easily mislead and corrupt science.
+Many scientific journals, therefore, engage professional statisticians as reviewers of manuscripts submitted for publication.
+The emphasis of their work, the statistical review, usually focuses on the limitations and weaknesses imposed upon findings by the investigator's research question, study design, data collection, and statistical analysis.
+Completed reviews are usually presented in a brief report to the editorial office, describing both errors of commission and omission and suggesting corrections and reanalyses.